RobertAKARobin/geneticure-jekyll/_pages/index.md

 Geneticure uses a sample of your DNA to recommend blood pressure medications just for you, summarized in a personalized, printable report.

 Each Geneticure test kit contains two sterile cheek swabs, and a prepaid envelope to mail them to us.
-[Register your kit](#) on this website, swab your cheek, and drop your envelope in the mail.
+[Register your kit](https://gcedev.herokuapp.com) on this website, swab your cheek, and drop your envelope in the mail.
 You'll be notified in 10-15 business days that your report is ready.

-<a class="button button--low" href="#">Get a test kit</a>
+<a class="button button--low" href="https://gcedev.herokuapp.com/contact">Get a test kit</a>
 {% endcapture %}
 {% capture product_intro_section %}
   {% include img.html img_alt='Geneticure kit' img_src='/assets/img/kit-w-contents.jpg' img_style='object-fit: contain' %}